 We are passionate about artwork!
 The quality of artwork used for custom imprinting directly impacts the perceived quality of your organization.
 We use vector artwork, to ensure the highest quality possible.
 The imprint method used will also affect the quality of the end-result, but starting with good artwork is vital.

 We provide graphic design services in-house.
 Our services range from creative logo designs and crafting tri-fold brochures to one of a kind t-shirt graphics.
 We are your one-stop shop from design concept to product delivery.

 We create vector artwork that can be used for all purposes, resized without losing resolution, and exported into most any format.

 Our fee is $30 per hour, billed at actual time spent on the design.

 Stock art is artwork that is already created and print ready.
 Stock art includes vector illustrations and photographs.
 Many sites like iStockPhoto offer stock art that can be purchased and legally used for your project.
 This can save on graphic design time and is a valuable tool to achieve a great end result.
+Stock art purchased for your project will be billed at actual cost.
 Please note that artwork copied from websites, including google, is not the same as stock art and is not high enough quality to use, nor legal to use.

 We accept artwork supplied by you for your project.
 We prefer print ready vector artwork.
 This is usually created in Adobe Illustrator or Corel Draw and saved in a file type such as pdf, eps, ai, and cdr.
 Raster images intended for websites, such as png and jpg file types, are not print ready and will most likely require a fee to get them print ready.
 One exception to this is photographs, which must be high resolution (at least 600 dpi at 100% of final size).